tureus/lc3b-rs/README.md

-LC3b
+LC-3b
 ---

-A rusty version of the LC3b computer.
+A rusty version of the LC-3b computer -- a simple teaching computer.
 Workspace includes these crates:

   * lc3b: emulator which takes a program in assembly format, places the program in memory, and allows stepping through the program all while inspecting the internal state of the computer
   * lc3b-assembler: conversion of assembly to a suitable abstract in-memory representation